Graph Classification with 2D Convolutional Neural Networks: Conclusion

 \section{Conclusion}

-The main contribution of this paper is to show that CNN architectures designed for images can be used for graph processing in a completely off-the-shelf manner, simply by representing graphs as stacks of two-dimensional histograms of their node embeddings.
-Our approach is flexible and continuous node attributes can be taken into account by passing them as additional channels.
-Despite the simplicity of our approach, we reach better results than state-of-the-art graph kernels and graph CNN models on 4 real-world datasets out of 6.
+We showed that CNN for images can be used for learning graphs in a completely off-the-shelf manner.
+Our approach is flexible and can take continuous node attributes into account.
+We reach better results than state-of-the-art graph kernels and graph CNN models on 4 real-world datasets out of 6.
 Furthermore, these good results were obtained with limited parameter tuning and by using a basic 2D CNN model.
 From a time complexity perspective, our approach is preferable to graph kernels too, allowing to process bigger datasets featuring larger graphs.